ludbek/bro/readme.md

 Task is simply a switch case in `.brofile`.

 - project(optional) : Name of the project.
 The project name is not required if one is at the project's root directory.
-- task : A task inside the project.
+- task : A switch case in `.brofile`
 - params(optional) : Parameters passed to the project.

 ## Project setup task